Program Information: Child and Adolescent Psychology (CAP) Centre - Clinical Internship

 If NOT a U.S. Citizen, Authorization to Work or to Engage in Practical Training (CPT or OPT) in the US is Required: No

-Canadian Citizenship Required: Yes
+Canadian Citizenship Required: No

 If NOT a Canadian Citizen, Authorization to Work in Canada or to Engage in Practical Training (CPT or OPT) in Canada is Required: Yes